supposedly/nutshell/README.md

 - Support switching symmetries partway through via the `symmetries:` directive.
 (When parsing, this results in all transitions being expanded to the 'lowest' symmetry type specified overall.)

+## Non-table-related changes
+- The `@COLORS` segment in a ruelfile allows multiple states with the same color to be defined as such on the same line as each other, and for colors to be written as either base-10 `R G B` values or as hexadecimal color codes. `1 10: FFF`, for instance, says to assign the color `#FFFFFF` to states 1 and 10, and can also be written as `1 10: FFFFFF` or `1 10: 255 255 255` (or as two separate lines, although the colon is still mandatory).
+Comments in this segment start with `#` and go until the end of their line.
+- The `@ICONS` segment uses an ad-hoc RLE syntax instead of Gollyesque XPM data.
+See [this post](http://conwaylife.com/forums/viewtopic.php?f=7&t=3361&p=59944#p59944) for an explanation + example.
+- **All segments are optional**.
+The parser will also transcribe unidentified segments as is, meaning that a file can have a `@TABLE` segment (under which the normal Golly ruletable language is used) rather than `@TABEL` and it will not be modified by the parser.
+- Specially-treated ruel segments whose names are not respellings, like `@ICONS` and `@COLORS`, will still be ignored by the parser if their header is immediately followed by the comment `#golly`, either on the same line (after whitespace) or on the line immediately below.

 ## To do
 - DOCS!
 Or at least a proper introductory writeup.